Little Free Library: Legacy and honors

 The Little Free Library nonprofit has been honored by the National Book Foundation, the Library of Congress, Library Journal, and others for its work promoting literacy and a love of reading.

-The Little Free Library organization has used funds raised to donate book exchanges through their Impact Library Program,champion diverse books through their Read in Color Program, and create a reading program called the Action Book Club.
-It combines reading with community service.
+The Little Free Library organization has used funds raised to donate book exchanges through their Impact Library Program, champion diverse books through their Read in Color Program, and create a reading program called the Action Book Club, which combines reading with community service.

 Function

 Like other public book exchanges, a passerby can take a book to read or leave one for someone else to find.
 The organization relies on volunteer "stewards" to construct, install, and maintain book exchange boxes.
 For a book exchange box to be registered and legally use the Little Free Library brand name, stewards must purchase a finished book exchange, a kit or, for a DIY project, a charter sign, which contains the "Little Free Library" text and official charter number.

 Registered Little Free Libraries can appear on the Little Free Library World Map, which lists locations with GPS coordinates and other information.
 A Little Free Library mobile application was introduced in 2022.
 It is free to download.
 Little Free Libraries are located around the world; the majority are located in the United States.

 Little Free Libraries of all shapes and sizes exist, from small, brightly painted wooden houses to a larger library based on Doctor Who's TARDIS.

+The organization also provides links to free plans for enthusiasts to build their own Free Library.